The best Prime Day tech deals for every type of gadget fan

 Best Prime Day smart watch deals

 Landing a spot in our guide to the best fitness trackers, you can trust it’s a reliable choice – and thankfully, it’s currently 40 per cent off right now.
 According to The Independent’s technology critic, David Phelan, it’s a great alternative to the Apple Watch if you don’t have an iPhone.
-It boasts a range of features, including a range of workouts, sleep tracking, a heart rate monitor, and Amazon’s assistant, Alexa, built-in.
+It boasts a range of features, including workouts, sleep tracking, a heart-rate monitor and Amazon’s assistant, Alexa, built-in.

 In our round-up of the best smartwatches of 2021, we named the Samsung Galaxy watch3 the best smartwatch for Android users.
-And for good reason, it’s a superbly designed piece of tech that looks natural on the wrist while packing in a raft of health-tracking sensors.
-"The Samsung design is very slick, with a bright, colourful display and a range of watch faces that are highly realistic," says our reviewer.
+And for good reason – it’s a superbly designed piece of tech that looks natural on the wrist while packing in a raft of health-tracking sensors.
+"The Samsung design is very slick, with a bright, colourful display and a range of watch faces that are highly realistic," said our reviewer.

 Garmin forerunner 245 GPS running smartwatch in grey: Was £249.99, now £169, Amazon.co.uk